NRais/Easy-Survey-Creator/README.txt

-COPYRIGHT NOTICE: By downloading, recieving, installing or using The Easy Survey Creator you agree to the terms of the CC BY-ND license, under which it is licensed. https://creativecommons.org/licenses/by-nd/4.0/
+COPYRIGHT NOTICE: By downloading, receiving, installing or using The Easy Survey Creator you agree to the terms of the CC BY-ND license, under which it is licensed. https://creativecommons.org/licenses/by-nd/4.0/

 This application, its code, images, and all its components are copyrighted by Nathansoftware.com 2018 under the CC BY-ND 4.0 license

-Version 2.1.0 has many new features that make it even easier to create and give surveys.
+Version 2.2.1 NEW RELEASE includes more customizable options for creating surveys and graphical analysis tools.
 See bottom for full CHANGELOG.

-Version 2.1.0 Jar - The Jar is an alternate application version.
+Version 2.2.1 Jar - The Jar is an alternate application version.
 It is an application that can be run on any coomputer that has Java
-Version 2.1.0 - The Easy Survey Creator 2.1.0 setup is a standalone installer for Windows 7+.
+Version 2.2.1 - The Easy Survey Creator 2.2.0 setup is a standalone installer for Windows 7+.

 ---- INSTALLATION ----